Roslovets-Inc/strapi-plugin-ckeditor5/README.md

 ## Features

 - [Enhanced build of CKEditor 5](https://github.com/Roslovets-Inc/ckeditor5-build-strapi-wysiwyg) with more capabilities then Classic Editor build
-- Media Library button to insert stored images directly to editor (thanks to [official guide](https://strapi.io/documentation/developer-docs/latest/guides/registering-a-field-in-admin.html))
 - Automatically upload Inserted images to Media Library (thanks to [ckeditor5-strapi-upload-plugin](https://github.com/gtomato/ckeditor5-strapi-upload-plugin))
-- Works with Strapi 3.4.0+
+- Media Library button to insert stored images directly to the editor (thanks to [official guide](https://strapi.io/documentation/developer-docs/latest/guides/registering-a-field-in-admin.html)) 🔥
+- Automatic translation of UI into selected in Strapi language 🔥

 ## How to install